tommy-fox/mfccExtraction/README.md

     numMel: number of desired frequencies in the mel bank
     numFFT: number of FFT points in the spectrum to be converted

+freqToMel(numMel, N, fs)
+  - Scales Hertz-based frequencies to Mels

+  parameters:
+    numMel: number of frequencies in the mel bank
+    N: number of FFT points in the spectrum to be converted
+    fs: sample rate of signal to be converted

 myMFCC(numCoeff, numMel, x, fs, numFFT)
   - Obtains power spectrum of windowed signal
   - Maps frequencies in window to mel scale